NeuralCoder3/custom_infinite_craft/ReadMe.md

 - [x] Create high-quality words based on state-of-the-art LLMs (e.g. Mixtral)
 - [x] Create fancy icons based on Stable-Diffusion
-- [ ] A website to play with the combinations
+- [x] A website to play with the combinations
     - [ ] a tree/graph to keep track of your combinations
+    - [ ] allow for subtractive combinations
 - [ ] Export client-only website

 ## Explanation